OwlfaceGames/owlface_archive/docs/games.md

 ![image of super space meltdown](images/meltdown.jpg)

-Pretty much everthing I said about the last project you could also say about this project.
+Pretty much everything I said about the last project you could also say about this project.

-However it was a lot more rushed and I think uptimately less finished.
+However it was a lot more rushed and I think ultimately less finished.
 The idea was to try and combine ARPG gameplay with click mechanics where you had to keep clicking something to fire your gun

-Not as cool of an idea as the prevous project but at least it was still kind of interesting.
+Not as cool of an idea as the previous project but at least it was still kind of interesting.

 Alas it suffered the same fate and is now long abandoned.
 However it is also still up on steam.